Doucina/tartiflette2.0/README.md

 -------------
 - Call webservice to a Rest API
 - Display a list in a RecyclerView
-- Two screens: A first activity with the list and a second displaying the item detail
+- Several screens: A splash screen, my sunsigns list and another displaying the item detail
 - Using Picasso for pictures
 - Fragments
 - Bottom navigation bar